-A short form multiple choice in-course assessment, with a 5% weighting, will be undertaken by students in session 3.
+Five quizzes and individual submission, each with a 5% weighting, will be undertaken by students in each session.
 The assessment will enable students to receive early feedback on their progress in the course.

 This is a group assignment in teams with a maximum of 3 students.